 Valley Fever Task Force

-Last Congress, Congressman Schweikert successfully led the effort to have Coccidioides spp., the pathogens that cause Valley Fever, listed as qualifying pathogens under the GAIN Act of 2011.
-This effort granted Valley Fever the title of “orphan disease” with the FDA, meaning any treatments or future cures will be given priority and fasted tracked through the often arduous FDA approval process.
+In the 113th Congress, Congressman Schweikert successfully led the effort to have coccidioides spp., the pathogens that cause Valley Fever, listed as qualifying pathogens under the GAIN Act of 2011.
+This effort granted Valley Fever the title of “orphan disease” with the Food and Drug Administration (FDA), meaning any treatments or future cures will be given priority and fast tracked through the often arduous FDA drug approval process.

 What is Valley Fever?

-Coccidioides spp. comes from the desert earth and causes the disease known as Valley Fever.
+Valley Fever is caused by the fungal spore coccidioides spp. endemic to arid and semi-arid geographical areas.
+Because these spores are carried by soil, any disruption to the ground creates a heightened risk of infection.
 While some individuals breathe in the spore with no repercussions, others fall ill from Valley Fever.
-Those most affected most by Valley Fever are immunosuppressed patients, the elderly, minority populations of African, Filipino, and Native American descent, and pregnant females.
-Of the more than 150,000 infected annually, roughly 50,000 warrant medical attention.
+Those affected most by Valley Fever are immunosuppressed patients; elderly individuals; pregnant females; and minority populations of African, Filipino, and Native American descent.
+Of the more than 150,000 individuals infected annually, roughly 50,000 warrant medical attention.
 Of those, nearly 600 cases have the infection spread from their lungs to other parts of their body.
-Ultimately 160 cases result in death.
-In recent years cases of Valley Fever in the southwestern states of Arizona, California, Texas and New Mexico have skyrocketed- CDC statistics show that reported cases of Valley Fever have risen nine-fold since 1998.
+Ultimately, about 160 cases result in death.
+Reported cases of Valley Fever in the southwestern states of Arizona, California, Texas and New Mexico have skyrocketed in recent years; the Centers for Disease Control and Prevention (CDC) statistics show that reported cases of Valley Fever have risen nine-fold since 1998.
+Arizona alone accounts for about 65% of all reported cases that occur in the United States.